 16. Head to Joann for the top deals on craft machines.

-Across the board, sewing machines or craft machines (like Cricuts) are listed as coupon exclusions.
+Across the board, sewing machines or craft machines (like Cricuts) are listed as coupon exclusions at all the cheapest craft stores.

 I only recommend buying sewing machines if you’re looking for beginner-level machines, as higher-quality machines rarely go on sale.
-If simple works for you, then wait for Hobby Lobby to put sewing machines on sale (they go on sale once per month), and you should be able to find this 40% off New Home machine for $69.99.
+If simple works for you, then wait for Hobby Lobby to put sewing machines on sale (they go on sale once per month).

 17. Buy baking supplies online from Michaels or Joann during free shipping promos.